monegre/aina/README.md

 **Please notice: this script is under development so shit could happen.
 Use it at your own risk.**.
 However:

 ### Installation
-1. Either download the files and place them manually in your-user/aina

-or `$ git clone https://github.com/carlesjove/aina.git ~/aina`
+1. Either download the files and place them manually in user/aina or simply `$ git clone https://github.com/carlesjove/aina.git ~/aina`

 2. Include Aina in your .bash_profile:
 `source ~/aina/aina`